INSIGHTS IN ACTION

 ARR vs EBITDA for SaaS valuation

 Valuing SaaS companies is complicated.
-Every business is unique, every deal is nuanced, and markets are constantly evolving.
+Every business model is unique, every deal is nuanced, and markets are constantly evolving.
 With so many factors involved, it’s no wonder that buyers, investors, and sellers often arrive at very different numbers.
 And, it’s no surprise that questions abound.

 What methods do investors and buyers use to increase or decrease valuation?
 How do they value companies relative to one another?
 Is there a single “best” metric that drives valuation?